 Inverclyde is also connected by a comprehensive core path network and National Cycle Network routes NCN75 and NCN753, which provide active travel connections to Renfrewshire and Glasgow and Ayrshire.

-The Council has identified the need to tackle climate change by cutting transport emissions, reducing the need to travel by car and prioritising sustainable travel modes in its Local Development Plan (3) which was published in 2014.
+The Council has identified the need to tackle climate change by cutting transport emissions, reducing the need to travel by car and prioritising sustainable travel modes in its Local Development Plan (3) which was adopted in August 2019.